b9org/b9/docs/Dictionary.md

 title: Base9 Dictionary
 ---

-# Tutorial Dictionary
+# Base9 Dictionary

-Welcome to our Tutorial Dictionary!
-This is where you can find definitions for terms and phrases used throughout the tutorial.
+Welcome to the Base9 Dictionary!
+This is where you can find definitions for terms and phrases used throughout the documentation.

 ### Binary Module
 A binary module is a representation of some data in binary format.
 In our case, it is a representation of the in memory module, which is a C++ data structure.
 It encodes meta data about the module and the bytecodes of each function.
 Visit our [Binary Module] page to learn more.